-PART I .
-FINANCI IAL INFORMATION
+PART I. FII NANCIAL INFORMATION Page

 Item 1.
 Financial Statements (unaudited): 3

 Condensed Consolidated Balance Sheets 3

 Condensed Consolidated Statements of Operations 4

-Condensed Consolidated Statements of Cash Flows 5
+Condensed Consolidated Statements of Cash Flows į

-Notes to Condensed Consolidated Financial Statements 6
+Notes to Condensed Consolidated Financial Statements (

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 16

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 26

 Item 4.
-Controls and Procedures 26
+Controls and Procedures 27

 PART II.
-C DTHER INFORMATION
+O THER INFORMATION

 Item 1.
 Legal Proceedings 28

 Item 1A.
 Risk Factors 28

 Item 6.
 Exhibits 29

 Signatures 30

 We operate on a fiscal calendar that, in a given fiscal year, consists of the 52- or 53-week period ending on the Saturday closest to January 31st.
-Our fiscal second quarters ended

-We operate on a fiscal calendar that, in a given fiscal year, consists of the 52- or 53-week period ending on the Saturday closest to January 31st.
-Our fiscal second quarters ended August 4, 2018 and July 29, 2017, both consisted of 13 weeks and are referred to herein as the second quarter of fiscal year 2018 and the second quarter of fiscal year 2018 and the second quarter of fiscal year 2018 and period of 13 weeks and are referred to herein as the second quarter of fiscal year 2018 and the second quarter of fiscal year 2017, respectively.
+Our fiscal third quarters ended November 3, 2018 and October 28, 2017, both consisted of 13 weeks and are referred to herein as the third quarter of fiscal year 2018 and the third quarter of fiscal year 2017, respectively.
 Fiscal year 2018 contains 52 weeks of operations and will end on February 2, 2019.
-Fiscal year 2017 contained 53 weeks of operations ended February 3, 2018.
+Fiscal year 2017 contained 53 weeks of operations ended on February 3, 2018.